 Make sure to unravel the ribbons because they may weigh the kite down.
 Also, they will force the kite to fly for just a few seconds.

-Get your kid that needed exercise by giving them this perfect gift.
+Get your kid who needs exercise by giving them this perfect gift.
 The manufacturer, Honbo, has been designing and producing high-quality kites for more than 100 years now.
 This guarantees a memorable playtime for the entire family.

 HONBO Rainbow Octopus Kite